 We carefully pair high-end technology services to the requirements and reality of our clients' day to day operation.
-We study their needs and create unique systems and processes to make sure their objectives are met.
+We study their needs and create unique systems and processes to ensure their objectives are met.

 Matt’s software philosophy is to stay focused on identified business needs and to avoid spending time on over-engineered solutions.
 He and his team craft understandable, maintainable code that does what it needs to do.
 He has developed skill at this over a 10 year career in the software industry serving a variety of happy clients.

 In his work as a consultant for Cyrus, Matt experienced first-hand the value of highly agile, collaborative, and democratic software development teams.
 In 2014 he co-founded Position Development with the mission of making a more democratic company.

 Through his network of leftist and progressive media makers, Matt has developed a niche for Position as the foremost provider of ecommerce and custom web-application development for independent media.